-The source of post-transplantation infections can be derived from donors or recipients, and also following exposure to community or nosocomial microorganisms (Fishman, 2009; Green and Michaels, 2012).
+Both donors and recipients can be the source of post-transplantation infections, which can also occur following exposure to community or nosocomial microorganisms (Fishman, 2009; Green & Michaels, 2012).
 Prophylactic treatments for viruses such as cytomegalovirus (CMV) and fungi, e.g. Pneumocystis, have limited some opportunistic infections following transplantation (Fishman, 2009).

 Cytomegalovirus (CMV) infection is the most common opportunistic infection in kidney transplant recipients, occurring in around 8% of patients.
-Risk factors for the development of CMV include donor seropositivity (particularly if the recipient is seronegative), use of induction immunosuppression (using T cell depleting antibodies), simultaneous pancreas-kidney (SPK) transplantation, older donors (>60 years), concurrent infection from other viruses and the presence of allograft rejection (Nett et al., 2004; Karuthu and Blumberg, 2012).
+Risk factors for the development of CMV include donor seropositivity (particularly if the recipient is seronegative), use of induction immunosuppression (using T-cell depleting antibodies), simultaneous pancreas-kidney (SPK) transplantation, older donors (>60 years), concurrent infection from other viruses and the presence of allograft rejection (Nett et al., 2004; Karuthu & Blumberg, 2012).

 The risk factors for infection following transplantation are the dose, duration and sequence of immunosuppressive therapies used.
 Specifically, risk factors are use of induction therapy; high-dose corticosteroids; plasmapheresis; a high rejection risk; early graft rejection or graft dysfunction; and active or latent infection of donor or recipient.
 In addition, technical complications during transplantation such as anastamotic leak; bleeding; poor healing of wound infection; prolonged intubation or stay in intensive unit care; and surgical, vascular or urinary catheters, are also risk factors for infection (Fishman, 2009).

-The figure below outlines the timeline of post-transplantation infections.
+Figure 21 outlines the timeline of post-transplant infections.

-Comprehensive American Society of Transplantation (AST) guidelines on infectious diseases are available (American Society of Transplantation Infectious Diseases Guidelines 3rd Edition, 2013) and the British Transplantation Society Guidelines for the prevention and management of CMV disease after solid organ transplantation have been published (Andrews et al., 2011; British Transplantation Society, 2011).
+Comprehensive American Society of Transplantation (AST) guidelines on infectious diseases are available (American Society of Transplantation Infectious Diseases Guidelines 3rd Edition, 2013).
+The British Transplantation Society guidelines for the prevention and management of CMV disease after solid organ transplantation have been published (British Transplantation Society, 2015).